Adroiti/docs-for-code-review-tools/Pylint-no-self-use.md

-Pattern: Prefer static functions over instance methods
+Pattern: Use of instance method instead of static function

 Issue: Instance method could be a static function